tonysebion/medallion-foundry/TESTING.md

 # Testing Guide

-This document explains how to run tests and quality checks for bronze-foundry.
+This document explains how to run tests and quality checks for medallion-foundry.

 ## Quick Start